Spring Photography Tips: How to Make the Midwest Look Pretty

 02 | Find water

 One of the best things about spring is that the lakes, rivers, and streams finally start flowing again.
 Bring some blue tones into your shot by having the water as your main focus point.
-You can also use this opportunity to capture some wildlife, as geese and deer tend to hang out around small ponds.
+You can also use this opportunity to capture some wildlife!

 03 | Look up